Clutter-Development/Clutter/README.md

 The preffered method for running this bot is Docker. <!-- currently broken -->

-Before running, don't forget to modify the `config.example.json5` file in the `./bot` directory [(see below)](#configuration).
+Before running, don't forget to modify the `config.example.json5` file in the `clutter` directory [(see below)](#configuration).

 Installation commands: